LahoucineABOULHASSAN/ColorGame/README.md

 # ColorGame

 This project is a 100% front-end web app build using the HTML5, Bootstrap 4 and JS.
-It's my build version an exercice from a bootcamp web developer udemy course. game of gessing the right rgb(.,.,.)color from 6 choices for hard level and 3 choices for easy level.
+It's my build version of an exercice from a bootcamp web developer udemy course.
+Game of gessing the right rgb(.,.,.) color from 6 choices for hard level and 3 choices for easy level.

 The Technologies used on this app are the following:
 -HTML5